Skip to main content

 For those with family members who could support them, this is a great way to get onto the property ladder and potentially borrow up to 100% of the cost of your new home.

-There are a couple of more modern mortgage products that allow family members to help you buy your first home:
+There are a couple of other mortgage products that allow family members to help you buy your first home known as family assisted mortgages.
+They could also potentially allow you to access a 100% LTV mortgage.

-• A family offset mortgage allows you to pay less interest by linking a relatives savings account to your mortgage
+• A family assisted mortgage allows you to borrow more and potentially pay less interest by linking a relatives savings account to your mortgage

 • A joint borrower sole proprietor (JBSP) mortgage allows someone to share the mortgage repayments with you, without them having any ownership over the home